danger

 ActionsProgress

-30. Support legislation to lower Oregon’s legal blood alcohol content (BAC) limit from 0.08% to 0.05%.PBOT is poised to support a 0.05 BAC bill when one is reintroduced at the Oregon legislature.
+30. Support legislation to lower Oregon’s legal blood alcohol content (BAC) limit from 0.08% to 0.05%.PBOT is poised to support a bill to reduce the legal blood alcohol level for driers to 0.05% if such a bill is reintroduced at the Oregon legislature.

 Safe vehicles